スタスタAppsの英検要約予想問題は、準2級プラスの要約対策に向けた20題をまとめた無料ページです。 本番形式の語数条件を確認しながら、そのままAI採点へ進めます。

 Question 13

 However, working too much can hurt their studies.
-Students may feel tired and have less time for homework, which can lower their school performance.
-Late shifts can reduce sleep.
-Parents may worry about safety at night.
+Students may feel tired and have less time for homework.
+Late shifts can reduce sleep, and parents may worry about safety at night.

 Question 14